atlassian-archive/dataschool/dataschool/_chapters/data-governance/source-data-best-practices.md

 * Double check the data before visualization
 * Keep an eye on query performance if you are hitting the production database

-Lastly you should start exploring tools to pipe in multiple sources of data that are not handled by your sql based BI tool to build your data lake.
+Lastly, you should start exploring tools to pipe in multiple sources of data that are not handled by your SQL based BI tool to build your Data Lake.